FrancescoCataniaDev/FrancescoCataniaDev.github.io/README.md

 I am a reliable, motivated and honest worker with good comunication skills and a great passion for video-games, which is the main reason why I decided to start this journey into Game Development.

+I'm planning to learn German and I‘m ready to learn new languages if it's required.

 My favorite branch of programming is Gameplay Programming, followed by Tools and UI.

 ## __Academy Projects__